 You need Docker Installed on your machine.

 For Mac OS and Windows use Docker Desktop.
+Follow the link, download and install it on your machine.

 We will not be using local Python installation for this tutorial, everything will work within the Docker container.